shabin5785/Golang_notes/Go_2.md

 braces, but the size is not given.
 This implicitly creates an array variable of the rig ht size and yields a slice that points to it

+-Unlike arrays, slices are not comparable, so we cannot use == to test whether two slices contain the same elements.

+-There are two reasons why deep equivalence is problemat ic.
+First, unlike array elements, the elements of a slice are indirec t, mak ing it possible for a slice to contain its elf.
+Although there are ways to deal with such cas es, none is simple, efficient, and most importantly, obvious.
+Second, because slice elements are indirec t, a fixed slice value may contain different elements at different times as the contents of the underlying array are modified.
+Because a hash table such as Go’s map typ e makes only shallow copies of its keys, it requires that equality for each key remain the same throughout the lifet ime of the hash table.
+Deep equivalence would thus make slices unsuitable for use as map keys.
+For reference typ es li ke pointers and channels, the == operator tests reference identity, that is, whether the two entities refer to the same thing.
+An analogous ‘‘shallow’’ equality test for slices could be useful, and it would solve the problem with maps, but the inconsistent treatment of slices and arrays by the == operator would be conf using.
+The safest choice is to disallow slice comparisons altogether.